vsajip/kscript/README.md

 kscript --help
 ```

-This will check and inform about udpates.
+This will check and inform about updates.
 To update `kscript` simply install it again as described above.

 #### Run with docker